smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

    2. If the member has the ``httpQuery`` trait, serialize the value into the HTTP request as a query string parameter.
-   3. If the member has the ``httpQueryParams`` trait, serialize the values into the HTTP request as the query string parameter.
+   3. If the member has the ``httpQueryParams`` trait, serialize the values into the HTTP request as query string parameters.
    4. If the member has the ``httpHeader`` trait, serialize the value in an HTTP header using the value of the ``httpHeader`` trait.
    5. If the member has the ``httpPrefixHeaders`` trait and the value is a map,